secnec/LLM-Log-Explainer-project/README.md

 ---

+## Pipeline Parameters

+### Context Selection Parameters:
+   - --context-selection-strategy: Defines how the context is selected.
+Can be one of ["semantic", "lexical", "hybrid"].
+If "semantic", it uses the "embedder-model" model to compute the sentence embeddings of the log lines then using the cosine similarity it finds the top similar lines to the log anomaly line.
+If "lexical", it uses the Count Vectoriser to find the most similar line.
+If hybrid, it will use both semantic and lexical context.
+   - --embedder-model: The name of the embedder model to be used for semantic context selection.
+Default is "sentence-transformers/all-MiniLM-L6-v2".
+   - --top-k-near: The number of lines before and after the log anomaly to be used as a near context.
+   - --top-k-far: The number of the most similar lines to the log anomaly to be used as far context for both semantic and lexical context

+### Input Data Parameters:
+   - --input: The path to the input Parquet file containing the log data.
+   - --score-column: The name of the column containing the anomaly scores.
+   - --id-column: The name of the column containing the unique identifiers for each log entry.
+   - --message-column: The name of the column containing the log messages.
+   - --context-column: The name of the column to be used for context selection, can be either the raw log message or the normalized message.
+   - --log-type: The type of log data being processed.
+Can be one of ["BGL", "LO2", "mixed"].
+   - --anomaly-level: The level of anomaly detection.
+Can be either "line" or "file".
+This determines how the context is selected.
+   - --ad-method: The anomaly detection method used.
+Can be either "LOF" or "IF".

+### Other Parameters:
+   - --threshold: The threshold for anomaly detection.
+If the anomaly score is above this threshold than the LLM will be called to generate the labels and explanations.
+   - --verbose: If set, the pipeline will provide detailed output during execution.
+   - --test-mode: If set, the pipeline will run in test mode, simulating LLM responses, real calls will not be performed.
+   - --clean-results: If set, the pipeline will clean the generated LLM explanations and labels to ensure unified results.
+   - --output: The path to the output CSV file where the results will be saved.

 ## 🧪 Example Usage

 To run the pipeline with the demo data from the BGL dataset, use the following command: